ps-lo/InfoSec-and-Tech-Black-Friday/README.md

  - Deals are publically announced
  - No tracking/affiliate links. (this isn't monetized)
- - I'll put start and end dated with each deal
+ - I'll put an end dated with each deal where possible

  Training I have taken and I like is marked with 💖 Stuff I have used is marked with ✨